pukkapies/urop2019/README.md

 | Log mel-spectrogram (Pons, et al., 2018)   | 88.75   | 31.24   |

 In general, we can see that training the MSD dataset on log mel-spectrogram has a better performance than training on waveform, which agrees with the result produced by (Pons, et al., 2018).
-Note that (Pons, et al., 2018) suggests that when the size of the dataset is large enough, the quality difference between waveform and log mel-spectrogram model is insignificant (with 1,000,000 songs)
+Note that (Pons, et al., 2018) suggests that when the size of the dataset is large enough, the quality difference between waveform and log mel-spectrogram model is insignificant (with 1,000,000 songs).

 On the other hand, in our experiment, we have cleaned the Last.fm database by removing tags which are more subjective or have vague meaning, which was not done in (Pons, et al., 2018).
 According to the results above, the AUC-PR of both waveform and log mel-spectrogram has significantly improved from (Pons, et al., 2018) respectively.
 In the meantime, the AUC-ROC scores of our experiments are comparable to those produced by (Pons, et al., 2018).
 We have therefore shown that training the model using cleaner tags improves the quality of the model.

 ## References
 Pons, J. et al., 2018.
 END-TO-END LEARNING FOR MUSIC AUDIO TAGGING AT SCALE.
 Paris, s.n., pp. 637-644.
+Smith, L. 2018.
+A DISCIPLINED APPROACH TO NEURAL-NETWORK HYPER-PARAMETERS: PART 1 – LEARNING RATE, BATCH SIZE, MOMENTUM, AND WEIGHT DECAY.
+TODO

 ## Contacts / Getting Help